rusefi/rusefi_documentation/HOWTO-flash-using-Stm32CubeProgrammer.md

 Open hex and download

-A major down side of Stm32CubeProgrammer is https://github.com/rusefi/rusefi/wiki/HOWTO-DFU#q-i-have-stm32-bootloader-in-device-manager-and-rusefi-console-does-not-update-firmware-whats-wrong
+A major down side of Stm32CubeProgrammer is [this driver issue.](HOWTO-DFU#q-i-have-stm32-bootloader-in-device-manager-and-rusefi-console-does-not-update-firmware-whats-wrong)

 See also [HOWTO-nDBANK](HOWTO-nDBANK)